Mesi21/PictureCabinet/README.md

 # Picture Cabinet

-This is just a short replica of Instagram as part of an online course.
+This project is a short replica of Instagram as part of an online course.

 ## Contribution guide